-On behalf of the Commissioner of the Division of Motor Vehicles and the Governor's Representative for Highway Safety, Joe E. Miller, we are pleased to present the FY2011 West Virginia Highway Safety Plan.
+On behalf of the Commissioner of the Division of Motor Vehicles and the Governor's Representative for Highway Safety, Joe E. Miller, we are pleased to present the FY2012 West Virginia Highway Safety Plan.
 This will serve as an outline for improving the safety of all motorists on West Virginia's roadways.
 It will detail our efforts in reducing the loss of life and injuries resulting from motor vehicle crashes.

 The Governor's Highway Safety Program (GHSP), a section of the West Virginia Division of Motor Vehicles, has developed a comprehensive problem-based Highway Safety Plan (HSP).
-The Governor's Highway Safety Program faces considerable challenges in 2011.
-The development of the FY11 Highway Safety Plan sets the priorities and goals for the upcoming year.
+The Governor's Highway Safety Program faces considerable challenges in 2012.
+The development of the FY12 Highway Safety Plan sets the priorities and goals for the upcoming year.

-FY 2010 proved to be successful.
+FY 2011 proved to be successful.
 The GHSP decided to focus on the basics and exert more direct involvement in the various activities and priorities.
-The priorities for 2011 will be Occupant Protection, Impaired Driving, Community Traffic Safety Programs, Motorcycle/ATV Safety, Youth Alcohol Issues, Traffic Records, and the coordination of law enforcement, state, community and private sector efforts to reach the goals set forth by the GHSP.
+The priorities for 2012 will be Occupant Protection, Impaired Driving, Community Traffic Safety Programs, Motorcycle/ATV Safety, Youth Alcohol Issues, Traffic Records, and the coordination of law enforcement, state, community and private sector efforts to reach the goals set forth by the GHSP.

-Over the last ten years, the Governor's Highway Safety Program, along with our Highway Safety partners and advocates, has worked hard to raise our Seat Belt Use rate from 49.5 % in 2000 to the 2009 rate of 87%.
-This increase is a direct result of the Click It or Ticket Campaign, which emphasizes enforcement and media.
+Over the last twelve years, the Governor's Highway Safety Program, along with our Highway Safety partners and advocates, has worked hard to raise our Seat Belt Use rate from 49.5 % in 2000 to the 2010 rate of 82%.
+West Virginia's seat belt rate has been as high as 89% in 2007 and 2008, however, this has declined in the last couple of years.
+The 2011 seat belt use rate is 85%.
+This increase in safety belt use over the years is a direct result of the Click It or Ticket Campaign, which emphasizes enforcement and media.
 The GHSP Law Enforcement Liaison Office has been instrumental in gaining and maintaining law enforcement's interest in the program, particularly through the WV Lifesavers Program, which has received national recognition.

-During FY 2005, the "WV LIFESAVERS" program was launched to provide incentives to individual law enforcement officers to become involved in our occupant protection efforts, and over 923 officers representing 137 law enforcement agencies are currently participating.
+During FY 2005, the "WV LIFESAVERS" program was launched to provide incentives to individual law enforcement officers to become involved in our occupant protection efforts, and over 982 officers representing 160 law enforcement agencies are currently participating.
 The program continues to expand.
 In 2009, the "Beyond the Belt" Program was initiated, which was designed to encourage participating LifeSavers to more closely examine the subjects and circumstances of every traffic stop for other possible violations/crimes.
+This has been enhanced by providing in-service training to police officers.
+This training features Maryland Retired Trooper and current Sheriff Michael A. Lewis, and has received excellent reviews from West Virginia Law Enforcement Officers.